bogeeee/restfuncs/readme.md

 // Install session handler first: app.use(session({
     secret: crypto.randomBytes(32).toString("hex"),
-    cookie: {sameSite: true},
+    cookie: {sameSite: false}, // sameSite is not required for restfuncs's security but you could still enable it to harden security, if you really have no cross-site interaction.
-    saveUninitialized: false, // Only send a cookie when really needed
+    saveUninitialized: false, // Privacy: Only send a cookie when really needed
     unset: "destroy",
     store: undefined, // Defaults to MemoryStore.
 You may use a better one for production to prevent against growing memory by a DOS attack.
 See https://www.npmjs.com/package/express-session
 }));